Rights Advocates Warn Russian Domestic Abuse Law Will 'Protect The Oppressor'

 Alyona Sadikova, the director of the shelter, finds that position incomprehensible.

 "I'm Orthodox Christian.
-I believe the Church will never support any kind of violence," she said.
-"It contradicts the idea of the Church."
+I believe the church will never support any kind of violence," she said.
+"It contradicts the idea of the church."

 The monastery where her shelter is located provides the building and some food.
 A telecommunications company donates staff salaries and medicine.
 What's missing, Sadikova said, is a nationwide network of crisis centers that families in need can turn to.

 "We try to get women back on their feet.
 This is not a hotel," said Sadikova, who is an artist by profession.
-"We're not saviors, we want women to save themselves."
+"We're not saviors; we want women to save themselves."

 Experience shows that women usually seek outside help only after multiple beatings, she said, when their lives may be threatened and children have become witnesses to violence.